segarciat/python-tutorial/00-Getting-Started/08-The-Python-Command.md

 # 8. The `python` command

-Now that we have installed Python, we can use the `python` command, and we can begin learning Python in earnest.
-We will begin by learning how to use the Python REPL to run simple commands and learn the basics.
-Later, we will run Python by storing Python in a file.
+In this section we will explore how to use the `python` command to run the Python interpreter interactively.
+Later on, we will use the `python` command to interpret code in source files.

 ## The `python` Command